BORN Frequently Asked Questions

 My client had a home or clinic birth.
 How do I indicate how long I stayed as a midwife?

 Four new data elements now record the length of stay of a home or clinic birth, by asking when the first midwife enters a client’s home/clinic to attend to a labour and birth to stay, and when the last midwife has left the home/clinic after the birth.
+To match data entry in hospital births, midwives will also be asked to report cervical dilation at home.

 Data elements to capture length of stay for home births include: